 IDENTIFY & CONTAIN UNAUTHORIZED HOSTS ON ENTERPRISE NETWORKS

 The Elemental Security Platform provides a unique approach to identify and contain unauthorized machines.
-Using passive detection processes and adaptive host-level access controls, the Elemental system empowers security managers to use a policybased approach to secure network communications, and to contain or quarantine machines that are either unknown or non-compliant with the organization’s computer security polices.
+Using passive detection processes and adaptive host-level access controls, the Elemental system empowers security managers to use a policy-based approach to secure network communications and to contain or quarantine machines that are either unknown or non-compliant with the organization’s computer security policies.

 Discovering and Profiling New Hosts

 The Elemental Security Platform is an agent-server security software system that provides a comprehensive policy-based solution for managing host-level security.
 In addition to configuration management policies, the Elemental agent also provides a policy-based packet filter.
 This capability supports the implementation of multi-layer security policies that not only govern the security of the host and its resident applications, but can grant or deny access to other hosts on the network.
 These unified multi-layer policies enable an unprecedented holistic approach to managing host security.

 In addition, the Elemental agent provides a passive listening capability to identify new hosts that appear on the network.
 By monitoring all broadcast traffic, and by monitoring network connections involving machines not running the agent, new computers on the network are quickly discovered.
 Additionally, the Elemental agents perform numerous discovery operations such as passive fingerprinting and signature matching on networking activity to profile the configuration and networked application activity of new hosts.
 With agents deployed over the network, the Elemental system essentially provides a distributed “passive sonar” net that rapidly sees every host connecting to the network.